 Here are some reflections from a few clients whom I’ve have the pleasure of helping.

 “Starting to work with Khuyen through bi-weekly discussions this year has been my #1 driver for accelerating a new journey inward.
 Balancing personal and professional dialogue, Khuyen has provided invaluable perspectives and frameworks for how to work through different challenges.
 His practice of integrating innovative mindsets from the entrepreneurial world with spiritual insights from philosophy makes for a coaching practice that celebrates development and achievement.
+For instance, utilizing David Brooks’ eulogy v. resume self, I have been able to reflect on virtues that compound over longer time horizons (eulogy) than short term gratification (resume).
 I feel more centered and empowered through authentic reflection and am grateful for the personalized support Khuyen provides.
-I would recommend him for anyone looking to develop their practice of being and becoming as his coaching structure gratifies both the mind and soul.”
+I would recommend him for anyone looking to develop their practice of being and becoming as his coaching structure gratifies both the mind and soul. ”

 “Khuyen has modeled much of the thought and behavior that has made me a more joyful and resilient individual today.
 He has taught me to see the magic in the everyday. […] I am always trying to refine my own capacity for compassionate listening, and there’s no one better person to learn this practice from than Khuyen.
 He is able to listen so deeply and clearly that he can inhabit another person’s experience.
 His perspective is always refreshing and energizing, especially for minds conditioned by Western culture and thought.”